LuaLS/luarocks-build-addon/README.md

 ## Usage for End-Users

+> [!NOTE]
+> End-users do not need to install `luarocks-build-lls-addon`.
+That will be done automatically when installing an addon for the first time.

 End-users can manage addon installations using the LuaRocks CLI.

 -   `luarocks install an-addon` - install `an-addon`